Likhith27/EON-QUEST/README.md

   The game boasts a diverse selection of weapons available for the player to choose from at the start.
 Ranging from swords and bows to magical staffs, each         weapon has its strengths and weaknesses.
 Players must strategically select the right weapon for the type of demon they encounter.

 - Demon Diversity:
-  Leveraging the community content NPC kit, "Eon Quest" introduces a variety of demons, each with unique attributes and abilities.
+  Leveraging the community content <code>NPC kit</code>, "Eon Quest" introduces a variety of demons, each with unique attributes and abilities.
 Some demons may have higher      health but move slower, while others may be more agile but have lower health.
 This diversity adds depth to combat and requires players to adapt their strategies.

 - Health and Weakness System: